Awetahegnbeyene/Portfolio/README.md

 •	Executed A/B tests (10%) for healthcare billing and patient engagement optimization.
 •	Leveraged data mining techniques (25%) for market trend insights in healthcare.

-## Bussines Analyst at MedRock General Trading Plc    Remote, 03/2020- 08/2021
+## Data Reporting at MedRock General Trading Plc    Remote, 03/2020- 08/2021
 •	Analyzed data from 45000 monthly active users and used outputs to guide marketing and product strategies, increased average app engagement time by 2x and decreased drop off rate by 30%
 •	Cut projected time for data analysis by one week by developing reusable EL components using local phyton function.
 •	Designed merchandising strategies for all goods retailers based on regression analysis identifying key store attributes to increase traffic and conversion; resulted in a 27% sales lift.
 •	Identified changes to assortment, distribution, and marketing using financial and behavioral analysis that enabled an upmarket fashion company to better target their customers, resulting in $IM growth

-## Climate Researcher at  Ethiopian Research Institute, ETH           09/2016- 03/2020
+## Data Reporting at  Ethiopian Research Institute, ETH           09/2016- 03/2020

 •	Conducted statistical analyses on 1,200 climate data sets, resulting in a 15% improvement in data accuracy and a [20%] reduction in processing time.
 •	Implemented a data management system, enhancing data integrity by 25% across a database of 50,000 climate records, leading to more reliable research outcomes.
 •	Collaborated with a multidisciplinary team, contributing to a 12% reduction in project timeline for a major research initiative focused on climate change mitigation.
 •	Presented research findings to stakeholders, increasing understanding among non-technical audiences by 18% through clear and engaging communication strategies.
 •	Led a team in analyzing climate trends, achieving a 22% improvement in forecasting accuracy over a [12-month] period, aiding in more accurate long-term climate predictions.
-## Research Assistant Ethiopian Research Institute, ETH   07/2014- 08/2016
+## Data Management specialist Ethiopian Research Institute, ETH   07/2014- 08/2016
 •	Conduct advanced statistical analyses on large datasets, improving data accuracy by 30%.
 •	Implement a data management system, enhancing data integrity by 25%.
 •	Design and execute research studies, reducing project timelines by 20% through effective coordination.